Small Covers, infra-solvmanifolds and curvature: Riemannian metrics on small covers and real moment-angle manifolds

 \begin{rem} It is possible that $B_m$ is the total space of several different generalized real Bott towers.
 Therefore, we will get several different nonnegatively curved Riemannian metrics on $B_m$ which may not be isometric. \end{rem} \n

-\textbf{Problem-2:} find out all the small covers which admit Riemannian metrics with nonnegative sectional or Ricci curvature in each dimension.\nn
+\textbf{Problem-2:} find out all the small covers (or real moment-angle manifolds) which admit Riemannian metrics with nonnegative sectional or Ricci curvature in each dimension.\nn

-In dimension $2$ and dimension $3$, the small covers which admit Riemannian metric with nonnegative Ricci curvature are exactly the generalized real Bott manifolds (this follows from the classification of $3$-dimensional compact Riemannian manifolds with nonnegative Ricci curvature in~\cite{Hamil86}).
-So by Example~\ref{thm:NN-Curv}, we can conclude that all the nonnegatively curved small covers in dimension $2$ and dimension $3$ are exactly generalized real Bott manifolds.
-In dimension $\geq 4$, the answer to Problem-2 is not so easy.
+In dimension $2$ and dimension $3$, the small covers which admit Riemannian metrics with nonnegative Ricci curvature are exactly the generalized real Bott manifolds.
+This follows from the classification of $3$-dimensional compact Riemannian manifolds with nonnegative Ricci curvature in~\cite{Hamil86}.
+So by Example~\ref{thm:NN-Curv}, we can conclude that all the nonnegatively curved small covers (real moment-angle manifolds) in dimension $2$ and dimension $3$ are exactly generalized real Bott manifolds (product of spheres).
+But in dimension $\geq 4$, the answer to Problem-2 is not so easy.
 In particular, it is interesting to see if there exists any small cover which admits a nonnegatively curved Riemannian metric but not homeomorphic to any generalized real Bott manifold.\nn